odddellarobbia/Containers/README.md

-# Containers: `glibc`
+# Containers: `nodejs`
-Base Dockerfile fo glibc based programs to use for Pterodactyl Panel.
+Base Dockerfile fo nodejs based programs to use for Pterodactyl Panel.